 The night of February 24th/25th presented deplorable flying conditions with sleet, snow and fog grounding most of Bomber Command.
 However, Pickard put himself forward for a long and hazardous mission to Tournus / Cuisery, this time flying a larger twin engine Lockheed Hudson.
-After a flight of over three hours the target area was reached but the weather was 'An Epic RAF Operation'.
-Late in 1944 appalling and Pickard made around twenty attempts to get the aircraft down.
+After a flight of over three hours the target area was reached but the weather was appalling and Pickard made around twenty attempts to get the aircraft